 If you go to only one place in Barranco, make it Puente de los Suspiros.

 Puente de Suspiros is a little wooden bridge that hovers over a cobblestone road leading down to the ocean.
 You can get some great people watching in and admire some of Barranco’s best graffiti.

 From Puente de Suspiros, head down to the cobblestone road and walk downhill towards the ocean.
-You’ll have your picking of (tourist priced) bars and restaurants, if you’re in the mood for a drink or meal.
+You’ll have your pick of (tourist-priced) bars and restaurants if you’re in the mood for a drink or meal.